isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/grants.md

       <a href="https://www.startupsg.net/programmes/4897/startup-sg-tech" target="_blank">Find Out More</a>

 accordion-b:
-  - title: Adopt technology and digital solutions
+  - title: Adopt Technology and Digital Solutions
     content:  |
       **Enterprise Development Grant (EDG)<img src="/images/budget2021/budget_enhanced.png">**
       <br>The EDG helps Singapore companies grow and transform.
 This grant supports projects that help you upgrade your business, innovate or venture overseas.
 Receive up to 70% support for eligible costs. (up to 80% from 1 April - 31 March 2022)